k0kubun/wrap-bootstrap-rails/README.md

 ## Caution

-This gem is not recommending redistribution of design templates which need to pay.
+**This gem is NOT recommending redistribution of design templates which need to pay.**
 Only for your personal usage.

 ## Contributing